-The Company has evaluated subsequent events that occurred after August 18, 2016 through September 28, 2016.
-There have been no other events or transactions during this time that would have a material effect on the balance sheet.
+The Company has evaluated subsequent events that occurred after December 31, 2016 through February 13, 2017, the issuance date of these financial statements.
+There have been no other events or transactions during this time which would have a material effect on these financial statements.